REOPENING FREQUENTLY ASKED QUESTIONS:

 Access may be restricted at peak times, if necessary.
 Although we are happy you are here, we are fully committed to complying with our state’s capacity restrictions and that includes limiting our capacity.
 We may at times need to limit the number of people inside the facility in certain areas.
 We apologize in advance for any inconvenience this many cause and appreciate your patience and understanding as we follow the state guidelines.
 You are welcome to wait until we can welcome you in, or we can supply you with a few alternative workouts to complete outside or at home.

 We are working in partnership with the Kent County Health Department and we are committed to preventing the spread of COVID-19 while also encouraging people to participate in a healthy lifestyle.
-Maintaining the physical distance of 6 feet is just one small way we can ensure we all do our part.
+Maintaining the physical distance of 6 feet in the facility and 12 feet in our fitness areas is just one small way we can ensure we all do our part.
 We need your cooperation to make this as safe as possible for everyone.

 We are asking all our members to help us maintain safety during your visit to the Y. Please respect all signage regarding social distancing and stay at least 6 feet away from others whenever possible.
 We want to keep our doors open for as many members as possible.
 Doing so means taking safety seriously.
 Please note that any member who fails to comply with social distancing requirements may be asked to leave the facility.